grace188031/Ethical-Hacking-Notes/Ethical Hacking/5-Active Directory Ethical Hacking/10- IPv6 DNS Take Over via mitm6.md

 4. The Domain Computer requested wpad.dat file to the attacker's machine. based from the image, it successfully downloaded the wpad.dat.
 ![[Pasted image 20240716221027.png]]

-5. The wpad.dat contains java script.
+5. Yes, the `wpad.dat` file contains JavaScript that directs the host to use the attacker's (Kali's) proxy
+6.